dummy-image

 • Thank your bridesmaids and other friends for making your day special

-• Share a brief story about your spouse, how you met, how you got engaged, and more.
+• Share a brief story about your spouse, how you met, got engaged, and more.

 • Commend your parents and your husband’s parents for raising both of you and for their role in making your wedding lovely.